moq-wg/moq-transport/draft-ietf-moq-transport.md

   SUBSCRIBE with this Track Alias instead.
 If this Track Alias is already in use, the receiver MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).
-  TODO: Add a registry for subscribe error codes and make this field conditional.

 ## UNSUBSCRIBE {#message-unsubscribe}